Chronimal/devilution/README.md

 Once compiled, the Devilution binary will serve as a replacement for `Diablo.exe`.
 The following files from the original game patched to 1.09(b) need to be present: `DIABDAT.MPQ`, `DiabloUI.dll`, `SmackW32.dll`, `Standard.snp`, and `Storm.dll`.

 # Credits
 - All credits goes to the team at [diasurgical's devilution](https://github.com/diasurgical/devilution).
-I'm just a guy who plays around with the result of their hard work..
+I'm just a guy who plays around with the result of their hard work.

 # Legal
 Devilution is released to the Public Domain.
 The documentation and function provided by Devilution may only be utilized with assets provided by ownership of Diablo.